 Even if an arrest was unfair, successful contesting Darien disorderly conduct arrests in court can be a complicated ordeal.
 A top disorderly conduct attorney can help you understand why your arrest occurred and work with you to pursue a positive outcome in the aftermath.

 In a general sense, disorderly conduct entails obstructing the lawful actions of or otherwise disturbing another person.
 More specifically, though, Connecticut state law names numerous actions that may expressly constitute disorderly conduct.

-According to Connecticut General Statutes (C.G.S.) §53a-182, you can be arrested for disorderly conduct if a law enforcement finds someone doing any of the following:
+According to Connecticut General Statutes (C.G.S.) §53a-182, you can be arrested for disorderly conduct in Darien if a law enforcement finds someone doing any of the following:

 - Engaging in a physical fight with someone, or otherwise threatening someone else with physical harm through reckless or intimidating behavior

 - Annoying another person in an offensive way

 - Being so loud as to disturb the public’s peace